 Looking out over the Argolic Gulf from the once mighty Palamidi Fortress, one wonders why so many people travel to the Greek Islands, yet in comparison so few travel to the Peloponnese.
 Considered a prime example of Venetian military architecture, the fortress has played a role in Greek military history since the 18th century, through the Greek War of Independence, and was even occupied by Germans in World War II.

 Approximately 1,000 steps below the fortress (Not to worry, you can also drive to the top, or take a bus) is the town of Nafplio, the first capital of unified, independent Greece.
 Here there exists eclectic architecture spanning sporadic development over hundreds of years.
-This seaside community serves as a retreat from city life for Athenians, but we visited in early April and with the tourist season still a few weeks away, we didn’t have to fight the crowds of summer.
+This seaside community serves as a retreat from city life for Athenians, but we visited in early April and with the tourist season still a few weeks away, and we didn’t have to fight the crowds of summer.
 Off season and shoulder season travel as a family can be rewarding as it brings smaller crowds and lower prices.

 After walking the old town and the seaside boardwalk, one can settle in to any number of restaurants with a view over the water and enjoy the local speciality, seafood on the terrace with a cool breeze coming off the water.
 During our visit we stayed in an immaculately prepared AirBnB steps away from the old town and the waterfront so we prepared our own dishes featuring the catch of the day then ventured out for some baklava or ice cream at one of the many local shops serving delectable treats.